programs

 This class is for kids only.
 Please consider our advanced Qur’an or Tajweed classes for adults.

-“Learn Arabic for it strengthens intelligence and increases in dignity.” – Umar ibn al-Khattab
+“Learn Arabic for it strengthens intelligence and increases in dignity.” – Umar ibn al-Khattab.

 Please note: MCC requires a 30-day notice to withdraw from after-school programs.